alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_entra_id.md

 :::

 - Go to the [Entra homepage](https://entra.microsoft.com/)
-- Click `Users` in the left hand sidebar then `All Users`
+- Click `Users > All Users` in the left hand sidebar
-- Click on the `+New user` icon in the top menu and select `Create new user` from the dropdown
+- Click on the `+New user` icon in the top menu and select `Create new user` from the dropdown menu

 For each administrator you want to add, create a new user with the following values: